How Data Analytics is Changing the Insurance Industry

 Concerningly, however, it appears that wide-scale adoption of these technologies has been slow to date.
 Only about one-third of executives report that their firms are advanced in their use of these technologies.

-Let’s take a closer look at the role and potential benefits of data analytics in the insurance ecosystem.
+Let’s take a closer look at the role and potential benefits of data analytics for insurance data analytics in the insurance ecosystem.

-Spotlight On: Data Analytics and Why it Matters in Insurance
+Spotlight On: Data Analytics in the Insurance Industry

 Fuel for the Lead Generation Engine

-Data analytics-enabled tools like CRM systems enable firms to extract valuable insights from customizable reports that track the entire customer journey, right from search through to conversion.
+Data analytics-enabled tools like CRM systems enable insurance firms to extract valuable data & insights from customizable reports that track the entire customer journey, right from search through to conversion.

 These tools are invaluable in helping them understand their customers’ and prospects’ behaviors.
 They also empower marketing teams to target the right messages to warm up the most promising leads.